 First Pages Prize

 Designed to support emerging, unagented writers, this unique literary prize rewards the best entries by assessing the first five pages of their fiction or creative nonfiction manuscript.
+Entries must be unpublished, original, written in English, and by a writer who is currently unagented.
+The writer may be previously published or self-published.

 USD 1,000 for 1st place